List of Red Dead Redemption 2 characters: Jack Marston

 Jack Marston (Note: In the credits of Red Dead Redemption, Jack's name is listed as John "Jack" Marston Jr.) (Marissa Buccianti and Ted Sutherland) is the son of John Marston and Abigail Roberts.
 Buccianti portrayed the character as a young child, while Sutherland portrayed Jack as a pre-teen.
 Jack was born into the gang, who go to great lengths to protect him.
 He wishes to spend more time with his father, and wants more children to spend time with at camp.
 During the events of the game, Jack is kidnapped by the Braithwaite family and given to Angelo Bronte, who treats him well and returns him to the gang when confronted.
 John begins to show more affection towards Jack after he is returned.
 In the years that follow after the gang's dissolution, Jack and his family regularly move around the country.
 In 1907, they return to West Elizabeth, being briefly based at Pronghorn Ranch before Jack and his mother leave John.
 They return to John after he has bought a ranch at Beecher's Hope, bringing a dog named Rufus with them.
 Four years later, during the events of Red Dead Redemption in 1911, Abigail and Jack are abducted so John will search for his former comrades; they are returned when he completes his task.
-After John is killed by the Bureau of Investigation in 1911 and Abigail dies in 1914, Jack tracks down and kills now-retired bureau director Edgar Ross.
+After John is killed by the Bureau of Investigation in 1911 and Abigail dies in 1914, Jack tracks down and kills the now-retired bureau director Edgar Ross.

 Mashables Jess Joho described Jack as "a representation of innocence contrasting the cruelty of his surroundings", noting that he becomes more fleshed-out in the game's epilogue.